Keurig K Mini Review

 You are also beholden to Keurig as long as you have this machine, so will have to keep shelling out for expensive pods that are environmentally ruinous, and that gives you a distinctly mediocre brew.

 The Keurig K-Mini is good for what it is.
 It’s actually really good for what it is.

 However, if you’re going through all the fuss of investing in a real coffee maker, and possibly transporting it around with you, or living with one when you don’t necessarily have the room to do so, you probably value a good cup of coffee.
 You will get a palatable coffee that will perk you up with the Keurig K-Mini.

 If you want something nicer, you will really have to consider a machine that doesn’t use pods.
 They are more hassle for a better product – it’s up to you how ready you are to make that trade off.

 Nevertheless, if you value convenience, you would do well with the Keurig K-Mini.
-Fill the water tank up, pop in a pod and leave your mug on the drip tray for a minute.
-You’ll have a decent cup of coffee afterwards, time and time again.
+Fill the water tank up, pop in a pod, and leave your mug on the drip tray for a minute.
+You’ll have a decent cup of coffee afterward, time and time again.

 The convenience and reliability are worth the price of the machine.